 “Every time they said ‘no’ I didn’t hear it, I just stood there like a lunk,” Rabinovitz said.
 “I was like a five-year-old kid who was being told it’s bedtime.
 Every time they said no I explained to them why they should reconsider, why it was good for the community.
 And I got lucky.”

 Under the town’s new system, Rabinovitz was granted six months to secure his property.
 It was the first ever case in Massachusetts of a municipality issuing an HCA before seeing proof of a location.

-Roxbury resident Waiman Se, 23, said while he supports the state’s buffer zone around schools, he would like to see more marijuana businesses in the city.
+Roxbury resident Waiman Se, 23, said while he supports the state’s buffer zone around schools, he would like to see more marijuana businesses in Boston.